opensciences/opensciences.github.io/submit.md

 Review Process
 ---------------------

+* Articles will be submitted in a PDF format, according to some yet-to-be-defined style.

 * Articles are reviewed on monthly cycles, starting on the first of each month.
 Deadlines are the first of each month.

 * If an article is accepted without changes, the article will be published immediately in that month's issue.